konstantinengelmayer/base-python/docs/units/_unit07/unit07-06_while-loops.md

 # Outer loop value of a: 10
 ```

-Variable `c` has to be reseted to its initial value every time the inner loop is completed.
+Variable `c` has to be reset to its initial value every time the inner loop is completed.
 Otherwise it would not start a second time since the termination condition is already reached.
 Of course this behavior can also be useful for a variety of problems.

 ----